Now, more than ever, young and old need to come together to learn from the past, live fully in the present, and dream for the future.

 To help with your interview, we have Life Interview Tips and sample

 WARNING: Entries MUST be based on an actual interview the young person completes in person, over the phone, or via the Internet with a living older adult.
 An entry cannot be based on a story the young person has been told by another person or has overheard.
-It must also be a true, real-life story, not creative fiction.
+It must be a true, real-life story, not creative fiction.
+It must also be written by the young person without AI-generated content.
 Failure to follow these rules will result in immediate disqualification.
 Please read all the contest rules.

 Now you're ready to write your story – 300 words maximum.
 Remember, the judging committee isn't looking for the person's whole life story (which is impossible to do in 300 words), but an essay that captures a theme, moment, or experience that's important in the older person's life.